-I’ve mentioned before that Eric makes the best waffles.
+I’ve mentioned before that my husband makes the best waffles.
 I love when I wake up to a batch of them in the freezer – just pop them in the toaster oven and enjoy on a weekday morning.
 We enjoy them for breakfast, snacks, even dinner.

 Last Sunday we had breakfast for dinner.
 I had planned to make these, but decided I wasn’t up for pitting cherries and remembered that I had been wanting to make the Apple Cider Syrup we had at our MOMS Club Waffle Breakfast.
 It was so good I found myself enjoying seconds and thirds of waffles just to have more syrup.

 The syrup is really simple to make and goes great with chopped apples and pecans.
 I can’t think of a better breakfast to enjoy on a fall morning (fall seems so far away right now).
 Meals like this make me wish I had time to make breakfast every morning.
 I so easily get bored with cereal.

 - 3/4 c sugar

 - 1/2 tsp cinnamon

 - 1/4 tsp nutmeg

 - 1 Tbs fresh lemon juice

 - 1/4 c butter

 Mix sugar, cornstarch, cinnamon, and nutmeg well.
 Add apple cider and lemon.
 Bring to a rapid boil for 1 minute, stirring constantly.
 Remove from heat and stir in butter.
 Store refrigerated in a lidded container – I used a canning jar.
 Use within 1 week.